Pilot one workflow before you scale it

 - Stop, pause, or continue logic

 Examples only.
-Final KPIs are set during scoping.
+Final measures are set during scoping.

 - A bounded pilot